Taane Milne

-Taane Milne (born 19 May 1995) is a Fiji international rugby league footballer who plays as a for the Huddersfield Giants in the Super League.
+Taane Milne (born 19 May 1995) is a Fiji international rugby league footballer who plays as a or for the Huddersfield Giants in the Super League.

 He previously played for the St. George Illawarra Dragons, New Zealand Warriors and South Sydney Rabbitohs in the National Rugby League, and was briefly contracted to the Wests Tigers.
 Milne also played for the Mount Pritchard Mounties and the New Zealand Warriors in the Intrust Super Premiership.

 Background

 Milne was born in Auckland, New Zealand.
 He is of Māori and Fijian descent.
 He moved to Australia at a young age.

 He played his junior rugby league for the Clovelly Crocodiles and spent some time in rugby union whilst attending Randwick Boys High School and Newington College (2011–2013), where he played junior representative grades for Randwick as well as in New South Wales and Australian Schoolboys teams alongside future Parramatta Eels backrower Tepai Moeroa.
 He was then signed by the Sydney Roosters.